Vokeh254/My_Portfolio/README.md

 ## 🚀 Deployment

-### GitHub Pages
-1. Push your code to a GitHub repository
-2. Go to repository Settings → Pages
-3. Select source branch (usually `main`)
-4. Your site will be available at `https://yourusername.github.io/repository-name`

 ### Netlify
 1. Drag and drop your project folder to [Netlify](https://netlify.com)
 2. Or connect your GitHub repository
 3. Your site will be live instantly with a custom URL

-### Vercel
-1. Install Vercel CLI: `npm i -g vercel`
-2. Run `vercel` in your project directory
-3. Follow the prompts to deploy

 ## 🎨 Animation Details